Portable AC + Fridge Generator Guide

 Refrigerator Surge

-A refrigerator may run around 400-800W, but the compressor can briefly need about 1,200-1,600W or more depending on model and condition.
+A refrigerator may run around 400W-800W, but the compressor can briefly need about 1,200W-1,600W or more depending on the model, age and operating conditions.

 Real-World Headroom